MicrosoftDocs/appcenter-docs/docs/transition/xamarin-sdk-migration.md

 > [!NOTE]
 > Unlike in HockeyApp, App Center in-app updates feature only works with **RELEASE** builds (by default) that are distributed using the **App Center Distribute** service.
 If the app is using a private distribution group, once the app is installed and opened for the first time after the App Center Distribute SDK has been added, a browser will open to authenticate the user and enable in-app updates.
 This browser will also open if you set the private in-app update track at runtime.
 This is a ONE-TIME step that will not occur for subsequent releases of your app.
-Please refer to the [App Center Distribute Documentation](~/sdk/distribute/xamarin.md#how-do-in-app-updates-work) for more details.
+Refer to the [App Center Distribute Documentation](~/sdk/distribute/xamarin.md#how-do-in-app-updates-work) for more details.

 Feature | HockeyApp | App Center
 ------- | --------- | ---